 Vacationing in early February?
 Get ready to fight the crowds of football fans!
 On the 2nd of February, the Hard Rock Stadium hosts the much anticipated Super Bowl.

-Although Oddschecker has pinned the Baltimore Ravens as most likely to win, it’s all a game of chance and either team could take home the Super Bowl trophy.
+Although Oddschecker had pinned the Baltimore Ravens as most likely to win, it’s all a game of chance and now it’s the San Francisco 49’ers vs Kansas City chiefs vying for the Super Bowl trophy.
 Tickets to view the live game could be difficult to get your hands on — if you can even afford the ticket price!
 Even without a ticket, there are plenty of places locally that will be showing the game.